skoolkid/skoolkit/sphinx/source/skool-macros.rst

 * the part of a UDG or mask specification after the comma that follows the address range

-If ``fname`` contains an image path ID replacement field (e.g.
-``{ScreenshotImagePath}/udgs``), the corresponding parameter value from the :ref:`Paths` section will be substituted.

-If ``fname`` starts with a '/', the filename is taken to be relative to the root of the HTML disassembly.

-If ``fname`` contains no image path ID replacement fields and does not start with a '/', the filename is taken to be relative to the directory defined by the ``UDGImagePath`` parameter in the :ref:`paths` section.

-If ``fname`` does not end with '`.png`', that suffix will be appended.

-If an image with the given filename doesn't already exist, it will be created.

 For example::

   ; Base sprite